Want to know how to keep raccoons out of the garden? These tips should help.

 5. Secure the Trash Cans

 Raccoons love to pillage easily accessible trash cans.
 The food scraps we throw away can be a valuable food source for them.
-Securing your trash cans can be a quick and easy fix to reducing the presence of raccoons around your home and garden.
+Securing your garbage cans can be a quick and easy fix to reducing the presence of raccoons around your home and garden.

 You can add extra security to non-locking trash can lids with bungee cords or cinder blocks.
 You can use heavy-duty trash bags to prevent tearing.
 We also recommend double-bagging items that are especially odorous, like meat and fish.